 Lack of Court Orders for Pick Up

 If the parents do not have a formal agreement or court orders the school is able to request a parenting plan or a written agreement from the parents that details who collects the child on specific days.

-In general, parents are to both sign the enrolment agreement at a school and are to be jointly and severally liable for the payment of school fees.
+In general, both parents are to sign the enrolment agreement at a school and are to be jointly and severally liable for the payment of school fees.
 In circumstances where one parent wishes to cease payment due to separation, there is no obligation for the school to change the payment arrangements.
 Changes may be made if the school so chooses, or they may be needed if there have been interim orders made or further evidence has been provided as to the parents’ agreement to change fee payment.

 Withdrawal of Enrolment

 Due to the equal shared parental responsibility of parents there needs to be consultation between the parents before decisions are made regarding long term issues, including changing the enrolment of the child.